fededri/drilibrary/README.md

 # drilibrary
-an android library used by me
+an android library mostly created and used by me, some codes are from other github repos and may have some modifications